Naorl98/OOP_hw2/README.md

 for each method print the time that take to the method to calulted the count and print the count.
 ```
+### Conclusions:

+ from the main we can see that the faster way is the threadpool,
+ after it the Thread and the slower way is the normal way of loop.

 ### Diagram:

 ![Part1Diagram](https://user-images.githubusercontent.com/118805710/211622143-5cbbc9b1-93ec-4688-84c8-6f4403551ab7.png)